 The poem is set in London, the center of thriving modernity, in 1802.
 The time denotes the poem being written in the middle of the Industrial Revolution.
 England was a driving force, and a vibrant center of industrialization, but, to the nature poet, the country’s technological advancements means nothing compared to its decadence of values.

 Literary or Poetic devices employed in a poem helps the poet to emphasis on his emotions, feelings, and ideas to the readers.
 In ‘London, 1802’ Wordsworth substantiates his view on England’s moral decadence amidst its thriving industrialization with his tone, and other devices such as Apostrophe, Metaphor, Symbols, Enjambment, Metonymy, etc.

+- Tone.
 In ‘London, 1802’, Wordsworth has used pleading and praising tone.
 When he calls for Milton to save England and its society, using his ideologies, his urgency and desperation to save his country are expressed in the pleading tone.
-At the same time, while honoring Milton of his achievements, he employed a praising tone.
+At the same time, while honouring Milton of his achievements, he employed a praising tone.